 The upper trapezius lifts the collar bone and pulls the shoulder back, so twisting poses tend to stretch one side of the trapezius while lengthening the other.

-Extra Stiff and Painful?
+Is Your Neck Extra Stiff and Painful?

-When turning your head is very limited by pain, more than one of muscles that creates a “stiff neck” involved.
+Sometimes, turning your head is strongly limited by pain.
+This indicates that more than one of the muscles that creates a “stiff neck” is involved.
 Check out these posts on a stiff neck.